-Lieven Bertels is the current Director of Sydney Festival.
+Lieven Bertels, former Director of Sydney Festival 2016.
 Born in Belgium, he brought an international outlook to Sydney.
 Of festival makers he says “We are carnies.
 We travel around with a circus tent of ideas and we do our tricks but we will always have to learn the lay of the land some way.”
 He sees himself as a hands-on director interested in all aspects of festival-making: the concept, production, the fundraising, the finance.
-2016 will be Lieven’s third and final Sydney Festival; he hands the baton to Wesley Enoch for 2017.
+2016 was Lieven’s third and final Sydney Festival; he handed the baton to Wesley Enoch in 2017 to direct the festival for a further three years.
 In the excerpt below, Lieven reflects on the changing nature of corporate sponsorship over the long life of Sydney Festival.

 We have come to see the end of old school corporate sponsorship.
 The idea that somebody talks to the CEO of the company, you have a well-connected board member and they have a chat with somebody running a big company and they will tell the underlings to write a cheque.
 That’s done and gone; that’s never going to come back.
 That was almost corporate philanthropy, where people felt it was in their interest and it was needed for them to be seen doing good things.
 That came with civic pride and civic responsibility and especially in a very tightly-knitted community like Australia in the ‘70s and ‘80s, there was a lot of that.
 And it came with a seat on the board.
 But it was really a very classical model of sponsorship.
 That’s completely gone.
 All of these companies are now run in a very different way.
 There’s different ethics and culture in a lot of these corporations; the ownership is further removed from the day-to-day running of these companies.
 And the day-to-day running looks at it with a very pragmatic, practical view and only sees value in this kind of sponsorship from a marketing perspective.